 Learning as much as we can about our bodies and our health is also illustrated in the concept known as “the Quantified Self“, in which we become involved in self-tracking.
 We do this every time we clip on a pedometer before heading out on a walk, or step on the bathroom scales, or record our blood pressure readings, or track other important health information about ourselves.

 There’s even a website for those interested in – I’d say obsessed with – the Quantified Self.
-Committed Quantified Selfers use computers, smartphones, electronic gadgets, or pen and paper to record work, sleep, exercise, diet, mood, and pretty well anything else that’s trackable in life.
+Committed Quantified Selfers use computers, smartphones, electronic gadgets, or pen and paper (remember those?) to record work, sleep, exercise, diet, mood, your sex life and pretty well anything else that’s trackable in life.
 These self-trackers even have conferences, meet-ups and online discussion forums where they can compare notes on all kinds of things you probably never even thought about keeping track of.

 I’m guessing that most of these Quantified Selfers are male, based on what I read in the literature, including Matthew Cornell’s recent post about this gender divide on the Quantified Self website.
 His rough analysis of QS comments, videos, and in-person meet-ups found a clear difference in participation: about 80% men, 20% women.
 And Susannah Fox wrote this month about Stephen Wolfram’s recent eye-popping data collection analysis of, among other things, how many individual keystrokes he’s chalked up on his computer over the past 20 years.